JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 ## <a name="getframedimensionslist"></a>GetFrameDimensionsList (CGpImage)

-Gets the identifiers for the frame dimensions of this Image object.
+Gets the identifiers for the frame dimensions of an **Image** object.

 ```
 FUNCTION GetFrameDimensionsList (BYVAL dimensionIDs AS GUID PTR, BYVAL count AS UINT) AS GpStatus